wtetsu/gaze/README.md

 Gaze is Language-agnostic.

-But it has useful default configurations for some languages.
+But it has useful default configurations for several languages.

 Due to the default configurations, the command below is valid.